 For wildlife, then Laggan Sands at Lochbuie is the place to visit .
 Voted in previous years as the UK’s best beach for wildlife spotting, it is not unusual to see seals from the shore and eagles flying over head.

-To really get up close and personal with our wildlife here on Mull, there are various land-based wildlife tours, and boat trips that you can book from the VisitScotland Tourist Information Centre in Craignure.
+To really get up close and personal with our wildlife here on Mull, there are various land-based wildlife tours that you can book from the VisitScotland Tourist Information Centre in Craignure.